sbodmer/JWorldWindEarth/README.md

 Work in progress, alpha quality for the moment...

 ## Building
-The project is a Netbean project, for manual compiling, use the ant build.xml file
+The project is a Netbeans project, for manual compiling, use the ant build.xml file whcic will create a a {cwd}/dist folder with the executable

+    cd {cwd}
     ant jar

 To run the application cd in the dist dir

-    cd dist
+    cd {cwd}/dist
     java -jar WWEarth.jar

 ## Features